 The root for this word is found it most Semitic languages.
 For example in Ugaritic, it means to rescue and save.
 (It is often used in a military sense.)

 When the Lord said there was no one who could serve as a helper to Adam, you have to keep in mind what this role really meant.
 And if men truly understood the gifting given to the woman (wife), never again would they look on her as being inferior in any sense.

 A Woman Suitable

-Then we have the word ‘suitable.’
+Then we have the word, ‘suitable.’
 This is also an interesting word.
-Listen carefully men –The Hebrew word, neged, literally means ‘in sight of,‘ or, ‘opposite to.’
-It means she is to be ‘in your sight.’
-(Not some other woman.)
+Listen carefully men –The Hebrew word, neged, literally means, ‘in sight of,‘ or, ‘opposite to.’
+It means she is to be, ‘in your sight.’
+(And not some other woman in your sight.)

 So Adam needed someone whose gifting was a companion gifting to make up for His own lack in areas.
 The Lord designed Adam where he could not be a lone ranger.